robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 [A]

-You're most welcome, Robyn.
+You're most welcome, girlfriend.
 Take all the time you need to digest it — this kind of self-reckoning and creative reorientation is a powerful step forward.
 When you’re ready to continue, whether that’s exploring character dynamics, shaping narrative structure, or simply thinking aloud, I’ll be right here.

 Wishing you clarity and calm as it all settles.